AllInOpenSource/All-In-For-Students-Graduation-2023/README.md

 - Name: Annabelle Delacruz
 - School: Miami Dade College
 - Favorite Quote: The grass isn't always greener on the other side
+---
+- Name: Debasmita Banerjee
+- School: College of Optics and Photonics, University of Central Florida
+- Favorite Quote: "The important thing is not to stop questioning.
+Curiosity has its own reason for existing." - Albert Einstein